By Motoring Expert Elise Elliott

 You’d put hours of research into finding the perfect pair of jeans, bikini or shoes, right?!
 Why not apply the same effort to this massive purchase?
 First, do your research online.
 Then, visit a number of different car yards and ask each for their best deal.
 Book in test drives and makes sure they occur back-to-back because it’s really easy to forget the feel of a car.
 You’d never test perfumes on different days.

-Be wary: Some dealers might give you a low-interest rate when it comes to financing, but won’t budge on the new car price.
+Be wary: Some dealers might give you a low interest rate when it comes to financing, but won’t budge on the new car price.
 Others will negotiate with you on price, but be inflexible on any trade-in.

 Drag along a wing person, too.
 It pays to have an impartial and protective friend onboard when making such an important decision.

 It sounds scary and corporate, I know.
-But think of it like a home loan for your car.
-A typical arrangement is a four-year lease and at the end of it you own 50 per cent of the car.
+But think of it as a home loan for your car.
+A typical arrangement is a four-year lease and at the end of it, you own 50 per cent of the car.
 This is worth considering because your finance payments are only based on 50 per cent of the purchase price of the car.
 Additionally, the interest rate is fixed when you start the lease so it doesn’t vary during the life of the loan.

 Another type of lease to consider is a novated lease where your car repayments are taken out of your pre-tax salary — obviously with the green light from your employer.
 Consider it as a form of salary sacrificing, one which reduces your taxable income.